RomanBoegli/godbbench/README.md

 # Acknowledgements
 Thanks to Simon Jürgensmeyer for his work on [dbbench](https://github.com/sj14/dbbench), which according to him was initially ispired by [Fale's post]([Fale](https://github.com/cockroachdb/cockroach/issues/23061#issue-300012178)), [pgbench](https://www.postgresql.org/docs/current/pgbench.html) and [MemSQL's dbbench](https://github.com/memsql/dbbench).
 His project served as a basis for this work.

 Also, attention should drawn to other database benchmarking tools out there in the open-source space.
-For instance [sysbench](https://github.com/akopytov/sysbench) or [hammerdb](https://github.com/TPC-Council/HammerDB).
+For instance [sysbench](https://github.com/akopytov/sysbench), [Phoronix Test Suite](http://www.phoronix-test-suite.com/) or [hammerdb](https://github.com/TPC-Council/HammerDB).
 They are based on a similiar usability approach and may provide more sophisticated funcionalities for a given use case.
 The project [pgbench](https://www.postgresql.org/docs/current/pgbench.html), for instance, focuses excusively on PostgreSQL.
+The Cookbook by Chauhan & Kumar (2017) is a great source to be consulted when working with Phoronix [[15]](#15).

 # References
 <a id="1">[1]</a> Codd, E. F. (2002).
 A Relational Model of Data for Large Shared Data Banks.
 In M. Broy & E. Denert (Eds.), Software Pioneers (pp. 263–294).
 Springer Berlin Heidelberg. https://doi.org/10.1007/978-3-642-59412-0_16